ibrah3m/telegram-bot-store/README.md

 # telegram bot store
- this store made buy telegram and still under development , made for training purpose
+ this store made by telegram and still under development , made for training purpose